John Gill (theologian)

-John Gill (23 November 1697 – 14 October 1771) was an English Baptist pastor, biblical scholar, and theologian who held to a firm Calvinistic soteriology.
-Born in Kettering, Northamptonshire, he attended Kettering Grammar School where he mastered the Latin classics and learned Greek by age 11.
-He continued self-study in everything from logic to Hebrew, his love for the latter remaining throughout his life.
+John Gill (23 November 1697 – 14 October 1771) was an English Particular Baptist theologian, Biblical scholar, and minister.
+He was born in Kettering, Northamptonshire, and attended Kettering Grammar School where he mastered the Latin classics and learned Greek by age 11.
+He was also a self-taught who learned everything from logic to Hebrew, his love for the latter remaining throughout his life.